SpindlySpider/UoP-AI-CW/neural_networks/NN_documentations.md

 This neural network predicts the **next frame of a spider's gait** from its current joint configuration.
 The spider has 8 legs with 3 joints each (coxa, femur, tibia), totaling **24 degrees of freedom**.
 **Input/Output**: `[24 joint angles] → Neural Network → [24 predicted joint angles]`

+### Implementations

+Two implementations are provided: **`nn_without_lib/`** (NumPy from scratch) and **`pytorch_nn/`** (PyTorch framework).
+The PyTorch version replicates the exact architecture, training procedure, and hyperparameters of the NumPy implementation to enable direct comparison.
+However, PyTorch runs significantly slower with batch size 1 due to framework overhead—PyTorch is optimized for larger batches where GPU acceleration and vectorization provide substantial speedups, but with single-sample batches, the tensor conversion and computational graph overhead outweighs these benefits compared to NumPy's direct array operations.

 ---

 ## 1. Network Architecture